-This is illustrated in Figure 2.
+This is illustrated in Fig. 2.
 Note that the traffic split ratios $\alpha_1, \alpha_2, \ldots, \alpha_n$ in Phase 1 of the scheme are such that $\sum{i=1}^{n} \alpha_i = 1$.
 A simple method of implementing this routing scheme in the network is to form fixed bandwidth paths between the nodes.
-In order to differentiate between the paths carrying Phase 1 and Phase 2 traffic, we will refer to them as Phase 1 and Phase 2 paths respectively.
-The critical reason the two-phase routing strategy works is that the bandwidth required for these tunnels depends on the ingressegress capacities R_i , C_i and the traffic split ratios α_j but not on the (unknown) individual entries in the traffic matrix.
-Depending on the underlying routing architecture, the Phase 1 and Phase 2 paths can be implemented as IP tunnels, optical layer circuits, or Label Switched Paths in Multi-Protocol Label Switching (MPLS) [14].
+In order to differentiate between the paths carrying Phase 1 and Phase 2 traffic, we will refer to them as Phase 1 and Phase 2 paths, respectively.
+The critical reason the two-phase routing strategy works is that the bandwidth required for these tunnels depends on the ingress-egress capacities R_i , C_i and the traffic split ratios α_j but not on the (unknown) individual entries in the traffic matrix.

+Depending on the underlying routing architecture, the Phase 1 and Phase 2 paths can be implemented as IP tunnels, optical layer circuits, or Label Switched Paths in Multi-Protocol Label Switching (MPLS) [17].
+The main requirement is to split traffic according to pre-determined ratios at each ingress router-this can be implemented using techniques standardized for multi-path routing in RFC 2991 [23].